Lawrenceburg, Tennessee: 2010 census

 There were 4,579 households, out of which 24.8% had children under the age of 18 living with them, 39% were a husband-wife family living together, 15% had a female householder with no husband present, 4.8% had a male householder with no wife present, and 41.1% were nonfamily households.
 36.4% of nonfamily households were made up of a householder living alone, and 18.1% of nonfamily households consisted of a person living alone who was 65 years of age or older.
 The average household size was 2.23, and the average family size was 2.89.

-The median age of a person in Lawrenceburg during the 2010 United States Census was 40.8 years.
+The median age of a person in Lawrenceburg during the 2010 United States census was 40.8 years.
 The population was 53.4% female and 46.6% male.

 The median income for a household in the city was $36,286, and the median income for a family was $47,143.
 Median earnings for male full-time, year-round workers was $34,960 versus $26,188 for female full-time, year-round workers.
 The per capita income for the city was $20,587.
 About 12.6% of families and 18.8% of the population were below the poverty line, including 28.5% of those under age 18 and 13.9% of those age 65 or over.

 Culture

-Tourist attractions include David Crockett State Park and Amish Country.
+Tourist attractions include David Crockett State Park.

-Lawrence County is the birthplace of Southern Gospel Music and visitors to historic downtown Lawrenceburg can see where it all began at the James D. Vaughan Museum on the Square.

-The downtown area has a statue of David "Davy" Crockett, a replica of Crockett's office, and one of the only two Mexican–American War monuments in the U.S.

-Major annual events

 Education

-The city is home to five elementary schools, one middle school, and one high school, as well as a satellite campus of Columbia State Community College.
-Lawrenceburg is also home to the Southern Tennessee Higher Education Center.
-The local school district also operates an adult secondary educational facility and a specialized achievement school for K-12 students within the city's borders.
+The city of Lawrenceburg is served by the Lawrence County School System.
+There are four public elementary schools, one public middle school, and one public high school, as well as three private schools within the city's borders.
+Lawrenceburg is home to a satellite campus of Columbia State Community College and the Southern Tennessee Higher Education Center.
+The local school district also operates an adult secondary educational facility and a virtual school for K-12 students.